Package Library

 aws_secret_access_key: ${AWS_SECRET_ACCESS_KEY_SES_A}

-The application code will then have to specify which configuration to use when initializing the communicator:
+The application code will then have to specify which configuration to use when initializing the step:

 // Initialize once per config used...